 Growing up Desi is not everyone’s dose

-Growing up in a middle class household is an experience, an adventure which one has to successfully pass.
+Growing up in a middle-class household is an experience, an adventure that one has to successfully pass.
 The kind of hype and obsession around UPSC and MBA is not even frivolous in our country.

 Coaching centers are the new business centers gorging upon this undying thirst and lust of us wanting to make it big in our lives.
 But we often forget that the route to do the same is not only through two doors.